 Let’s face it.
 Dutch people are weird.
-That’s not the first time we’ve said it, it’s not even the second time, but that doesn’t mean it’s going to be the last time either.
+It’s not the first time we’ve said it, it’s not even the second time, but that doesn’t mean it’s going to be the last time either.
 The Dutch just have some very odd Dutch quirks.
-There’s no two ways around that.
-It’s also what makes the Dutch so lovable (most of the time) and, frankly, it’s what makes the Dutch…well, Dutch.

-Want to try practicing your Dutch by speaking the language with a Dutch person?
+Want to try practising your Dutch by speaking the language with a Dutch person?
 Think again!
-We’ll just reply in your language because why bother listening to you struggle through your non-fluent Dutch.
+They’ll just reply in English because why bother listening to you struggle through your non-fluent Dutch?
 It’s true, the Dutch seem to have an unspoken rule that they will refuse to speak Dutch with anyone whose Dutch isn’t at least at a conversational level.

 Even will all my Dutch experience, I still haven’t figured out why.
 Perhaps it’s an ingrained genetic need to show-off our foreign language capabilities.
 Or even just a desperate desire to make all those years of studying other tongues in school worth it.
 It could even just be an act of pity, trying to put the would-be Dutch language student out of their misery.
 Who knows?
 All I know is that it makes learning Dutch a hell of a lot harder.